 In October 2014, we acquired Series B convertible redeemable preferred shares of Particle, representing 9.34% of the equity interests in Particle on an as-if converted basis, with a total cash consideration of US\$6.0 million.
 Particle operates Yidian, a personalized news and life-style information application in China that allows users to define and explore desired content on their mobile devices.
 In December 2014, we acquired ordinary shares of Particle, representing 9.08% of the equity interests in Particle on an as-if converted basis, with a cash consideration of US\$5.0 million and a number of our ordinary shares with fair value of US\$2.8 million.
-In April 2015, we acquired Series C convertible redeemable preferred shares of Particle from certain existing shareholders for an aggregate purchase price of US\$27.6 million.
-Following the transactions, also in April 2015, Particle repurchased all the ordinary shares and Class A ordinary shares held by us, including ordinary shares purchased by us in 2014, and issued to us one Series C convertible redeemable preferred share for each ordinary share.
+In April 2015, we acquired Series C convertible redeemable preferred shares of Particle with a cash consideration of US\$30.0 million, and we also acquired additional ordinary shares and Class A ordinary shares of Particle from certain existing shareholders for an aggregate purchase price of US\$27.6 million.
+Following the transactions, also in April 2015, Particle repurchased all the ordinary shares and Class A ordinary shares held by us, including ordinary shares purchased by us in 2014, and issued to us one Series C convertible redeemable preferred share.
 In January and April 2016, we granted two unsecured short-term convertible loans to Particle with an aggregate principal amount of US\$20.0 million, and we converted the principal amounts of these loans and all accrued interests with a total amount of US\$20.7 million into Series D1 convertible redeemable preferred shares of Particle in December 2016.